 By the end of this section, you will be able to:

-- Explain how GDP can be used to compare the economic welfare of different nations
+- Explain how we can use GDP to compare the economic welfare of different nations

 - Calculate the conversion of GDP to a common currency by using exchange rates